cmutel/regionalized-lcia-data-standard/Regionalized LCIA data standard.md

 # Technical standards for regionalized LCIA method data interchange

+*Version: 0.draft1*

+## Motivation

+There is currently no standardized data format for the exchange of regionalized life cycle impact assessment (LCIA) methods.
+This lack of standardization results in inconsistent implementation of LCIA methods and poor uptake of regionalization in general.
+This document provides a specification for a software- and database-independent data format for regionalized and site-generic LCIA methods.
+Its guiding principles are:

+* Compatibility and consistency.
+This standard requires elementary flows be identified in both of the major nomenclature systems (ILCD and ecoinvent), making for easier implementation.
+* Reuse of existing standards.
+This standard builds on top of existing widely-used standards for metadata ([datapackage](https://frictionlessdata.io/specs/data-package/)), [CSVs](https://tools.ietf.org/html/rfc4180), and GIS data ([geojson](http://geojson.org/), [GeoTIFF](https://en.wikipedia.org/wiki/GeoTIFF)).

+## Summary

+An LCIA method is a directory with a single file that describes the method (the metadata file `datapackage.json`) and at least one data file which gives characterization factors.
+Characterization factors (CFs) and their associated uncertainty distributions are provided as text in comma-separated value (CSV) files.
+Regionalized CFs are also provided in CSV files, while the spatial scale of a regionalized LCIA method is given in a separate file.
+The only exception to this pattern is for rasters, which due to technical reasons combine CFs and spatial support in a single file.

+This data standard is designed for data exchange and archiving; use in LCA or other software will be most efficient when data is transformed to another format.

+## Terminology

 This document follows the terminology used in ISO standards and [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt): “shall” indicates a **requirement** for adherence to the standard, while “should” indicates a recommended but non-mandatory provision of the standard.
 The term “may” is used in cases where no recommendation is made in this standard.

+## Nomenclature

+### Uncertainty

+Uncertainty distributions **shall** be specified following the schema developed in the [UncertWeb](https://www.sciencedirect.com/science/article/pii/S1364815212000564) project.
+See the [todo] reference for UncertWeb terms.

+### Units

+This is less clear; see https://github.com/frictionlessdata/specs/issues/216.

 ## Folder structure